UlyssesZh/UlyssesZh.github.io/_posts/2023-02-01-defend-aliens.md

 ---
-title: 'Defend our earth against aliens'' bullets!'
+title: Defend our earth against aliens' bullets!
 date: 2023-02-01 11:11:11 -0800
 categories:
   - physics
 tags:
   - calculus
   - classical mechanics
   - kepler problem
   - from zhihu
 layout: post
+excerpt: >
-excerpt: 'The aliens intiated their attack to the earth!
+  The aliens intiated their attack to the earth!
   They shoot bullets with mass $m$ and speed $v$ from a far-awar planet.
   To defend, humans built a field $U=\alpha/r$ that can repel the bullets.
   What regions are safe?
-The answer turns out to be the interior of a circular paraboloid.'
+  The answer turns out to be the interior of a circular paraboloid.
 ---

 *This article solves the first part of the problem proposed in a